-Category Summary Biden Administration Rent Control and Tenant Initiatives Tenant Protections.
+Category Summary Biden Administration Rent Control and Tenant Initiatives • Tenant Protections .
 In early 2023, the Biden-Harris Administration announced a set of actions it will take to enhance tenant protections and further principles of fair housing.
-The announcement included new actions by several federal agencies, a voluntary set of principles called the "Blueprint for a Renters Bill of Rights," and a voluntary challenge to the industry to adopt stronger policies and practices that better serve tenants.
+The announcement included new actions by several federal agencies, a voluntary se of principles called the "Blueprint for a Renters Bill of Rights," and a voluntary challenge to the industry to adopt stronger policies and practices that better serve tenants.
 In July, the FHFA announced new resident-centered practices that will be required in new multifamily loan agreements backed by Fannie Mae and Freddie Mac (the GSEs) beginning in February 2025.
-The practices stopped short of rent control or rent caps, but require multifamily borrowers to give: 1) a five-day grace period for non-payment of rent before late fees can be charged; (2) a written notice of a rent increase at least 30 calendar days before said increase; and (3) a written notice of the scheduled expiration of the lease at least 30 calendar days before said expiration (provided that such notice is not required if the existing term of the lease is two months or less).
-MBA will remain engaged with FHFA and the GSEs on the implementation of these new practices.
+The practices stopped short of rent control or rent caps, but require multifamily borrowers to give: 1) a five-day grace period for non-payment of rent before late fees can be charged; (2) a writter notice of a rent increase at least 30 calendar days before said increase; and (3) a written notice of the scheduled expiration of the lease at least 30 calendar days before said expiration (provided that such notice is not required if the existing term of the lease is two months or less).
+In August, the GSEs announced that they will both leverage the existing property inspection and reporting process to confirm borrower compliance with the new requirements.
+The GSEs also plan to provide training to lenders and servicers before the implementation date.
 Federal Rent Control Proposal.
 In July, President Joe Biden announced new actions to help lower rental housing costs, including proposals to cap rent increases and repurpose public land to construct more affordable housing.
 Biden called on Congress to pass legislation that would force corporate landlords to choose between capping rent increases on existing units at 5% or losing valuable federal depreciation tax credits.

 MBA's President and CEO swiftly issued a press statement pushing back on the proposal.
-Also, MBA joined a coalition letter to the White House urging the Administration to avoid failed policies like rent caps and focus on proven solutions like regulatory and financia incentives to increase affordable housing supply.
+Also, MBA joined a coalition letter to the White House urging the Administration to avoid failed policies like rent caps and focus on proven solutions like regulatory and financial incentives to increase affordable housing supply.
 The proposal requires legislation to be passed by Congress, which may prove to be difficult regardless of the outcome of the election.
-MBA will continue to engage with Congress, the Administration, and other industry stakeholders to advocate for sound and proven solutions that will help boost the supply of affordable housing. stakeholders to advocate for sound and proven solutions that will help boost the supply of affordable housing. © MBA 2021 1 NTBA
+MBA will continue to engage with Congress, the Administration, and other industry stakeholders to advocate for sound and proven solutions that will help boost the supply of affordable housing.